davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-02-23-windows-powershell-dsc-classes-resource-basics-part-2.md

   </div>
 </div>

-In my previous article (<a href="http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/', 'http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/']);" target="_blank">http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/</a> ) I mentioned that Get-DscResource is unable to find class based resource modules.
+In my previous article ([http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/](http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/) ) I mentioned that Get-DscResource is unable to find class based resource modules.
 Guess what?!
 Microsoft changed that with the current February release of WMF5.

 In order to find your resource module, though, you need to add a new parameter to your Module Manifest, which is called <span lang="EN-US"><strong>DscResourcesToExport</strong>.
 This will make the class based resource discoverable to Get-DscResource.</span>

-In the next part I will walk through my converted ConfigMgr resource and show you a couple of more classes I&#8217;ve implemented into this resource.
+In the next part I will walk through my converted ConfigMgr resource and show you a couple of more classes I've implemented into this resource.

 Until then, enjoy automating!

-&#8211; <a href="http://www.twitter.com/david_obrien" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.twitter.com/david_obrien', 'David']);" target="_blank">David</a>
+- <a href="http://www.twitter.com/david_obrien" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.twitter.com/david_obrien', 'David']);" target="_blank">David</a>

 <div style="float: right; margin-left: 10px;">
   <a href="https://twitter.com/share" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'https://twitter.com/share', 'Tweet']);" class="twitter-share-button" data-hashtags="classes,Desired+State+Configuration,Powershell,PSDSC,WMF5" data-count="vertical" data-url="http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-resource-basics-part-2/">Tweet</a>
 </div>